ironbar/hungry_geese/README.md

 The code to train, play and evaluate the final solution is located on `scripts/efficient_deep_q_learning`.
 Once trained an agent can be created with this script `scripts/q_value_submission/create_semisafe_q_value_agent.py`

+## Agents

+The most relevant agents are saved on `data/agents`, whereas the local elo ranking is saved on `data/agents.yml`